bestofjs/bestofjs/README.md

 * [bestofjs-admin](https://github.com/michaelrambeau/bestofjs-admin): the web application used by admin users to manage content (used to add projects, tags and hall of fame members for example).
 Built with [KeystoneJS](http://keystonejs.com/), a node.js CMS.
 * [bestofjs-batches](https://github.com/michaelrambeau/bestofjs-batches): Scheduled tasks that generate every day data used by the web application.
 * [bestofjs-webtasks](https://github.com/michaelrambeau/bestofjs-webtasks): microservices used to serve dynamic data: to read and write user-generated content (links and reviews), to get README.md from GitHub when a project is opened.
 * [bestofjs](https://github.com/michaelrambeau/bestofjs): repository used to deploy content to GitHub pages, linked to js.org domain.
 Generated from bestofjs-webui repository, does not contain any source code.
+Used oto gather issues about user requests.

 ## URLs and environments